One Piece (2023 TV series): Marketing

-Promotional poster incorporating several notable characters from the first season.

 On June 17, 2023, the series' premiere date and teaser trailer were revealed by the main cast in-person during the fourth edition of Tudum at Ibirapuera Park in São Paulo, Brazil.
 The presentation took place at the Ibirapuera Auditorium for an audience of 11,000 people, and was streamed live on Netflix's official YouTube channels to 78 million viewers.
 The three-day event was held between June 16 and 18 and featured a One Piece-themed immersive experience, which displayed a life-size replica of the pirateship Going Merry at the Pavilhão Ciccillo Matarazzo, located inside the park.
 On June 29, 2023, a promotional website for the series was launched.
 Billed as the "Straw Hat Grand Fleet", the website features behind-the-scenes content as well as a section for creating custom wanted posters.
 On July 21, 2023, Netflix released the official trailer and a personalized letter from Oda.

 On August 10, 2023, Netflix announced dates and locations for global fan celebrations ahead of the series premiere.
 Marketed as "Straw Hats Unite Across The Globe", the schedule of events included screenings of the first episode on August 24 in Santa Monica, California at the Santa Monica Pier.
 Other cities and dates where in-person fan celebrations were held included Paris, on August 29; Jakarta, Tokyo, Milan and Manila, on August 30; and Mexico City, Rio de Janeiro and Bangkok, on August 31.
 Germany was also set to hold a fan event on the premiere day, albeit virtually.
 Among the attractions announced for the global celebrations was a life-size replica of the Going Merry displayed at Copacabana Beach from August 31 to September 10.
 On August 30, 2023, Netflix released the final trailer for the series.

+Cards were being given away in a promotion for the second season of the series at college basketball games starting at Rutgers University on January 23, 2026, and continuing for three games each there, as well as at Gonzaga University, St. John's University, University of Houston, and University of Illinois.
+Every attendee received a card at the first of three games, which scalpers attempted to buy to resell.
+After the second giveaway at Rutgers on January 27, an unknown burglar or burglars broke into the building and stole the remaining cards from a locked office that night.

+Merchandise

+On February 18, 2025, Netflix appointed Moose Toys as the global master toy licensee for the series.
+The deal covers all territories including Japan, which is licensed out to Bandai for several toys.

+Related media

+One Piece: The Official Podcast

+One Piece: The Official Podcast is a six-episode podcast series, each episode featuring a main cast member discussing part of the second season.
+It was released in Netflix on March 13, 2026.